-(1) Within 28 days after receiving a decision notice for a review decision, the interested person for the decision may appeal
+- (1) Within 28 days after receiving a decision notice for a review decision, the interested person for the decision may appeal against the decision to the Commercial and Consumer Tribunal. - (2) Also, if the chief executive has made a review decision but has not given the interested person a decision notice for the decision, the interested person for the decision may appeal against the decision to the tribunal.

-- against the decision to the Commercial and Consumer Tribunal.36 - (2) Also, if the chief executive has made a review decision but has not given the interested person a decision notice for the decision, the interested person for the decision may appeal against the decision to the tribunal. - (3) If the interested person has received a decision notice for the review decision, the application filed in the tribunal to start the appeal must be accompanied by a copy of the decision notice. - (4) In this section-
+See the Commercial and Consumer Tribunal Act 2003, section 31 (How to start proceedings).

+- (3) If the interested person has received a decision notice for the review decision, the application filed in the tribunal to start the appeal must be accompanied by a copy of the decision notice. - (4) In this section-